 I still remember the first trip I made to the Caney with my son-in-law right after he and my daughter got married twelve years ago.
 That was the first time I had fished for trout using the fly rod.
 The trip was memorable not for the number of trout landed that day but for the challenge.
-I spent most of the afternoon leaning how to get the correct drift, fly presentation, reading the water, bug hatches, feeding patterns and through it all landing a few stocker browns and rainbows.
-I was really intrigued with all the factors that had to come into play to land a few colorful trout.
+I spent most of the afternoon learning how to get the correct drift, fly presentation, reading the water, bug hatches, feeding patterns and through it all landing a few stocker browns and rainbows.
+I was really intrigued by all the factors that had to come into play to land a few colorful trout.
 I still remember that first rainbow landed that day, and admiring its brilliant colors.
-The drift, presentation, fly pattern ect, all had to come into play for me to hold that beauty for a few seconds before its release.
+The drift, presentation, fly pattern, playing the trout once hooked, all had to come into play for me to hold that beauty for a few seconds before its release.
 That one trip convinced me that I would spend the rest of my fishing days fly fishing.

 An area of the Caney near the dam, where most of the wading takes place; the Caney is much wider and longer than the Sipsey.
 I made two trips there while we were living with our daughter, one in August with my son-in-law and this one the last of September.

 Fun on the 3 wt. ----landed a few more stockers fishing between a lot of other guys that morning.
 I have some work to do on this tailrace!!